wtnerb/Lab02-Unit-Testing/Readme.md

 	- Keep asking the user to choose a transaction until they choose to 'exit' the application
 - A few things to keep in mind:
 	- Make sure the user can't go below a zero balance
-	- You cannot unit test console outputs.
+	- You cannot unit test methods that ask for user input
+	- Be sure your program class is `public`
 	- Make sure your methods are just returning values and not reading input from the console.

 - **Stay within scope of the what we have learned so far in the class.**